CSCE313-FA23-Kebo/quiz-2-2-b/README.md

 # Quiz 3.2.b: file types

-Write a C program that prints the type of file for each path provide as command-line argument.
+Write a C program that prints the type of file for each path provided as a command-line argument.

-Before your start coding, you can briefly read about the file types here: https://linux.die.net/man/2/stat

 ## Important notes:
 1. If the path is not accessible, print the message `path error`.